 I trained at The Berklee College of Music in Boston before moving to New York City in 1985.
 In NYC, I worked with such artists and ensembles as Ralph Towner, Bo Diddley, The Drifters, The Ink Spots, The Marvelettes, The Coasters, The Crystals, Candido Camero, Gary U.S. Bonds, and The Big Apple Circus.
 In addition to teaching privately, from 1991 to 2000 I was a percussion instructor at The Juilliard School with the Music Advancement Program, a program dedicated to bringing music to inner-city children.
 In 2006, I moved back to my native Denver, Colorado, where I played with Richie Cole, Nelson Rangell, and other jazz and blues artists.
 I also played for the 2012 production of Irving Berlin’s White Christmas at the Denver Center for the Performing Arts.
 My wife and I relocated to Yardley in October 2016.

 It is the Gregory Tech Drum Center’s technology that sets it apart.
-HD video cameras are positioned around the student’s and instructor’s kits; the images from the cameras appear on three flat-screen monitors, which can be split to show side-by-side views of teacher and student hand and foot movements.
-The monitors can also show instructional drum videos and music videos streaming from the internet.
-The cameras allow recording of each lesson, which is burned to a DVD so students can take the lesson home.
+Canon Vixia HF R300 HD video cameras are positioned around the student’s and instructor’s kits; the images from the cameras appear on three flat-screen monitors, which can be split to show side-by-side views of teacher and student hand and foot movements.
+The monitors can also show instructional drum videos from our library here, and music videos streaming from the internet.
+The cameras allow recording of every lesson so that students can review their lessons later.
+Lessons can be accessed: (1) through a private channel on youtube; (2) copied to flash drive supplied by the student; or (3) burned directly to a DVD.
 There is also a webcam by which parents can watch their child’s lesson.
 The Center also offers remote online drum instruction; online teaching videos; and remote drum recording.
-The Gregory Tech Drum Center is also equipped with microphones, mixers, headphones for independent mixes, midi drum controllers, digital recording equipment and drum machines with click track capabilities.
+The Gregory Tech Drum Center is also equipped with pro microphones, a Toft console, ProTools, Furman HRM-16 Headphone Remote Mixers for independent mixes, midi drum controllers, and a drum machine with click track capabilities.